We’re excited to announce that Neighbors in Action, the council of advocates with developmental disabilities is now fully independent!

 “It means having a direct say in advocacy here in Hamilton County.
 It means a lot,” Harley said.

 Neighbors in Action will set its own advocacy agenda, conduct its business, elect officers, pursue opportunities, and help develop a new generation of self-determined advocates.

 Historically, County Boards of DD have been supporters of advocacy groups like Neighbors in Action, however, they have also acted as quasi-supervisors or stewards of these groups.
 This agreement represents a new vision and commitment to giving people with developmental disabilities a voice in Hamilton County.

 We’re thankful to everyone who helped make this happen, including those pictured: (seated) James Harley, Anna Leah Swafford, Ryan Meyer, and Robert Shuemak.
 (Standing) Amber Cowart, Leia Snyder, and Eric Metzger.

 Neighbors in Action meets at 5 p.m. on the first and third Thursdays of each month via Zoom.
-Click here for a flyer with additional details and a link to join.
+Check back soon for an updated flyer with additional details.

 Interested in joining?
 Contact Amber Cowart for details.